Every Elementary Higher Topos has a Natural Number Object: Applications of Natural Number Objects

-In general an elementary higher topos does not have infinite colimits.
+In general an elementary $(\infty,1)$-topos does not have infinite colimits.
 However, using natural number objects we can find easy criteria for the existence of infinite colimits.
-First, we need some basic observations.

-\begin{exone} In the higher category of spaces the set of natural numbers is a natural number object. \end{exone}
+First, recall that in a Grothendieck $(\infty,1)$-topos the object $\coprod_\mathbb{N} 1$ is a natural number object.
+In particular, in the $(\infty,1)$-category of spaces the set of natural numbers is a natural number object.

-\begin{exone} More generally in a Grothendieck higher topos the object $\coprod_\mathbb{N} 1$ is a natural number object. \end{exone}

-We want to show that a similar result holds for an elementary higher topos with countable colimits.
+We want to show that a similar result holds for an elementary $(\infty,1)$-topos with countable colimits.
 In fact, we want to show that this particular result implies the existence of countable colimits in every universe.
-We will need following Proposition from \cite{Lu09}.
+We will need following Proposition from \cite{lurie2009htt}.

-\begin{propone}\cite[Proposition 4.4.2.6]{Lu09} If $\E$ admits pushouts (pullbacks) and countable coproducts (products) then $\E$ admits colimits (limits) for all countable diagrams. \end{propone}
+\begin{propone}\cite[Proposition 4.4.2.6]{lurie2009htt} If $\E$ admits pushouts (pullbacks) and countable coproducts (products) then $\E$ admits colimits (limits) for all countable diagrams. \end{propone}

 As we already know that $\E$ has all pushouts and pullbacks it thus suffices to prove it has countable (co)products to show that we have countable (co)limits.
+For the next result, for a given universe $\U$ we denote the class of morphisms in the image of the inclusion by $S$.
+Moreover, for an object $X$, we use the notation $(\E_{/X})^S$ to denote the full subcategory of $\E_{/X}$ consisting of morphisms in $S$.
+In particular, for $X = 1$, the final object, we use $\E^S$.